 460 Sunset Drive

-The new Elgin County Heritage Centre will open in early 2018.
+The new Elgin County Heritage Centre is now open.
 It is located next to the Elgin County Administration Building where the museum will continue to operate on the fourth floor.

 The new Centre will feature a series of changing exhibitions and a permanent space called Talbot’s Castle.
 Here, part of Col. Talbot’s ancestral castle, Malahide, has been recreated to set the stage for the story of how he settled southwestern Ontario.
 Visitors will be able to see armour, furnishings and a 10 foot tall rendering of Robert the Bruce.